Information for New Computer Sciences Faculty (Summer 2022)

 - Arrangements can be made for other operating systems as needed by research projects

 Laptops and Tablets

 Laptops and tablets are by their very nature personal, and difficult to support and manage in a consistent manner.
-Therefore our current laptop and tablet support is limited: we will assist with the purchase and warranty hardware support, and can provide some software that you can install.
+Therefore our current laptop and tablet support is limited: in most cases we will assist with the purchase and warranty hardware support, and can provide some software that you can install.
 We do support Windows on laptops for some CS staff.

-Please see below about purchasing laptops and tablets.
+Please see below about purchasing laptops, tablets and other IT purchases.